The Australian Government will fund a wage increase for the early childhood education and care (ECEC) workforce through a worker retention payment.

 There may be a small number of services that:

-- provide a unique service offering outside the scope of the funding calculation
+- provide a unique service offering outside the scope of the standard payment calculation

 - believe they are not receiving enough funding.